Malvern, Iowa: History

-The pioneer village of Milton was established in the fall of 1869.
+The pioneer village of Milton was established in the fall of 1869 in Silver Creek Township.
 It was later renamed Malvern when it was discovered that there was already another Milton, Iowa.
 It was one of four communities in the area that came into existence with the completion of the Burlington and Missouri River Railroad on November 18, 1869.

 John D. Paddock and his bride were the first residents of Malvern.
 They arrived in September and put up a small 1 1/2-story building that served as their home and the community's first store.

 The completion of the railroad soon brought a flood of new residents and business enterprises.
 White Cloud, a town of perhaps 200 persons and a variety of businesses, was located about where the present Wabash Trace Nature Trail crosses the Nishnabotna River three miles southeast of Malvern.
 It soon closed down when the new railroad was built two miles north.
 Several business enterprises and White Cloud residents moved to Malvern.